Whetū i te Rangi Symposium

 This one-day symposium will promote exchange between whānau, practitioners, researchers and those working in the community about the unique nature of working in this growing specialist area.

-We are pleased to co-host the regional launch of the Pae Herenga research findings and resources from the Te Arai Palliative Care Research Group.
+We especially look forward to exploring the Pae Herenga resources and research findings from the Te Arai Palliative Care Research Group.

 Location: Oceania Room, Museum of New Zealand Te Papa Tongarewa

 Cost: $190 (incl.
 GST) per person

 Mary Potter Hospice is committed to growing health care professionals in palliative care.
 Health inequity and the underpinning related issues are high on our agenda which is reflected in the aim of the Symposium.

 Symposium Scholarships cover the cost of symposium registration fees only.
 Applicants must be New Zealand residents or citizens, and must be involved in Māori health and/or wellbeing.